psarka/repro/README.md

     dagster dev

-1. Enable automaterialization in the UI.
+Stacktrace appears in the terminal and UI
-2. When first run (for asset x_1) is complete, uncomment the second pair of assets and save the file.
-3. Observe failed run for asset y_1.